NBA League Pass Rankings: Lottery Edition

 Some preliminary notes before diving into the rankings:

 - The Lakers and Warriors remain 1-2 for the second straight season.
-And Golden State actually gained two additional appearances.
+And Golden State actually gained two additional appearances compared to last year.

 - The Clippers went from having 15 national slots (12 on NBATV) in 2018-19 to 38 in 2019-20, which is the largest leap in the league.